Lee Miller (footballer)

-Lee Adamson Miller (born 18 May 1983) is a Scottish football player and coach who last played as a striker for East Kilbride.
+Lee Adamson Miller (born 18 May 1983) is a Scottish football coach and former player who played as a striker.

-Miller played at club level for Falkirk (three spells), Bristol City, Hearts, Dundee United, Aberdeen, Middlesbrough, Notts County, Scunthorpe, Carlisle, Kilmarnock and Livingston; he represented Scotland in three international matches during the late 2000s.
+Miller played at club level for Falkirk (three spells), Bristol City, Heart of Midlothian, Dundee United, Aberdeen, Middlesbrough, Notts County, Scunthorpe United, Carlisle United, Kilmarnock, Livingston and East Kilbride; he represented Scotland in three international matches during the late 2000s.

 Club career

 Miller began his professional career with Falkirk, who were playing in the Scottish First Division at the time.
 He made his debut on 29 September 2001, in a 4–2 victory against Ross County.
 In March 2002, he was awarded the Scottish Football League Young Player of the Month award.
 At the end of the 2002–03 season, with Falkirk having won the First Division title, Miller was named as Scottish Football League Young Player of the Year.
 In July 2003, Aberdeen had a bid for Miller turned down.
 His agent then confirmed that he had handed in a transfer request.

 His form with Falkirk attracted the attention of English side Bristol City, who paid £300,000 to secure his services in July 2003.
 Miller scored on his debut for Bristol City on 8 August 2003, as they beat Notts County 5–0.
 However, he failed to make a major impact and scored only eight goals in 42 games during the 2003–04 season.
 After playing in seven games with no goals during the 2004–05 season, Miller was transfer listed with an asking price of £50,000.

 Miller went on loan to Scottish Premier League side Hearts in January 2005 and stayed with the Edinburgh club until the end of the season.
 He scored on his debut as Hearts beat Dundee United 3–2.
 He proved to be worth the £50,000 asking price, putting in several eye-catching performances for Hearts, scoring eight goals in 18 league appearances, including the opener in a memorable 2–0 away win over Celtic at Celtic Park.
 His form also won him the SPL Young Player of the Month award for February 2005.
 Hearts then attempted to secure Miller on a permanent deal, but his good form while on loan caused Bristol City to up their initial asking price.

 In June 2005, Aberdeen and Hearts both had offers accepted by City, but Miller decided to join Dundee United for £225,000.
 As he had done at both Bristol City and Hearts, Miller scored on his debut for Dundee United in a 1–1 draw against Aberdeen.